 England's centre-midfield options - ranked

-- England have some of the world's most talented young midfielders
+- England have blessed with a talented crop of young midfielders

-- Kobbie Mainoo and Adam Wharton are promising options
+- Kobbie Mainoo and Adam Wharton among promising options

 Few international teams can rival England for strength in depth.

 From front to back, the Three Lions are blessed with a ludicrous amount of different options.
-It's almost too much choice, with new manager Lee Carsley likely to face the same pelters from supporters that Gareth Southgate did following each and every squad announcement.
+It's almost too much choice, with new manager Thomas Tuchel likely to face the same pelters from supporters that Gareth Southgate did following each and every squad announcement.

 Central midfield is just one area where England are stacked.
 Whether it be defensive midfielders, box-to-box generals or deep-lying creators, there is an abundance of talent available.

-Here is where England's top midfield options sit in the pecking order, excluding attacking midfielders.
+Here is where England's top central midfield options sit in the pecking order.

 11. Kalvin Phillips